NikhilJindal1a/Face-Detection/README.md

-Developed a real-time face detection system using OpenCV, capturing video from a webcam, detecting faces, and saving images with timestamps.
+Developed a real-time face detection system using OpenCV, capturing video from a webcam, detecting faces, and saving images.
 Implemented features for manual image capture and file management, demonstrating expertise in computer vision and Python programming.